Small-Cap: Healthy Rotation Or Rally At Risk?

 2017's First Half Almost Reversed 2016's Reversals

-The leadership shifts that arrived in 1Q17 remained in place for most of 2Q17—with large-caps, growth, healthcare, and non-U.S. equities all staying in the lead after lagging in 2016.
+The leadership shifts that arrived in 1Q17 remained in place for most of 2Q17 - with large-caps, growth, healthcare, and non-U.S. equities all staying in the lead after lagging in 2016.

 While this catch-up mode created a small-cap market with narrow leadership for growth through most of 2017’s first half, cyclicals and value made strong upward moves at the end of June just as several healthcare and tech names corrected, and bond yields again began to rise.

 For 2Q17, the Russell 2000 Index gained 2.5%.
-While the Nasdaq cooled off a bit from its torrid first-quarter pace, it still comfortably led the major domestic indexes with a 3.9% gain.
+While the Nasdaq cooled off a bit from its torrid first quarter pace, it still comfortably led the major domestic indexes with a 3.9% gain.
 The large-cap Russell 1000 and S&P 500 Indexes both advanced 3.1 %.
 Within small-cap, the Russell 2000 Value Index was up 0.7% while the Russell 2000 Growth Index increased 4.4%.

 This pattern held for the year-to-date period ended 6/30/17, with the Russell 2000 up 5.0% while the Nasdaq climbed an impressive 14.1%, and the Russell 1000 and S&P 500 each posted a YTD gain of 9.3%.
 The Russell 2000 Value was up 0.5% while its small-cap growth sibling gained 10.0%.